paulwoolsey/react_todo_app/README.md

 This will rebuild your dependencies based on the package.json file.

 ## Dependencies
-Reactor - page management.
+Reactor - page management

-Axios - unique Key management
+UUID - unique Key management (removed in favor of Axios)

+Axios - integration of dummy JSON data. (replaced UUID for unique keys)